article · Certification difficulty & pass rates

 CredentialCompTIA PenTest+Confirms the offensive-security credential.

-Exam codePT0-003Confirms the current exam identity in the seed rows.
+Exam codePT0-003Confirms the current exam identity on the official page.

 EligibilityNo prerequisite statedAccess context, not a readiness guarantee.